The RiskModels Hierarchical Factor Model

 Read the table left to right and top to bottom — that is the model.

 Example: If NVDA has and SPY returns +1%, we'd expect NVDA to move +1.3% from market exposure alone.
 Whatever is left over () gets passed to L2 to see how much is explained by the Tech sector (XLK).
 Whatever is left after that () gets passed to L3 for the semiconductor subsector (SOXX).
-The final residual is pure alpha.
+The final residual is the stock-specific return series — compounded over a window it is the residual return (the stock-selection read), and its variance share is the residual risk share.

 Orthogonalization: Why We Clean the Factors